dyninc/dyn-php/README.md

 ## Installation

 The best way to install this SDK is with [Composer](http://getcomposer.org).
-Add the package [`dyninc/dyn-php`](https://packagist.org/packages/dyninc/dyn-php) to the `require` section of your `composer.json`:

-    "require": {
-        "dyninc/dyn-php": "0.10.0"
-    }

-then run `composer install` to install the SDK along with its dependencies.
+With Composer installed, run:

+    composer require dyninc/dyn-php

+from the command line.

 ## Quickstart - DNS